textpattern/textpattern.github.io/tags/tag-basics/shortform-vs-longform-usage.md

 …
 ~~~

-We need to add this tag container, in this case, to make use of the corresponding [`image_info`](https://docs.textpattern.io/tags/image_info) tag functionality.
+We need to add this extra tag container, in this case, to make use of the corresponding [`image_info`](https://docs.textpattern.io/tags/image_info) tag functionality.
 That’s the only reason.
+(A lot of Textpattern tags work in relation to one another like that; a containing parent tag that allows other child tags to do their thing.)

-We see the `image_info` tag first used in this line, multiple times:
+We first see the `image_info` tag used in this line multiple times:

 ~~~ html
 …